 The function of fitness to practise Panels is not intended to be punitive.
-A Panel's task is to determine whether, on the basis of the facts before it, the fitness to practise of a health professional is impaired.
-In effect, the task is to consider a health professional's past acts, determine whether that health professional's fitness to treat patients, clients or users is below accepted standards and to consider the risk that he or she may pose to those who may need or use his or her services in the future and thus what degree of public protection is required.
+A Panel's task is to determine whether, on the basis of the facts before it, the fitness to practise of a registrant is impaired.
+In effect, the task is to consider a registrant's past acts, determine whether the registrant's fitness to provide professional services is below accepted standards and to consider the risk that he or she may pose to those who may need or use his or her services in the future and thus what degree of public protection is required.

-It is important to remember that a sanction may only be imposed in relation the facts which a Panel has found to be true or which are admitted by the health professional.
+It is important to remember that a sanction may only be imposed in relation the facts which a Panel has found to be true or which are admitted by the registrant.
 In particular, if there is any suggestion that a case has proceeded on the basis of "specimen" allegations, then a sanction should not be imposed on a wider basis than that revealed by those specimen allegations.

-If a Panel has determined that an allegation is well founded, it is not obliged to impose a sanction and, if it is satisfied that it is appropriate to do so, may decide not to take any further action.
+If a Panel has determined that an allegation is well founded a registrant's fitness to practice is impaired, it is not obliged to impose a sanction and, if it is satisfied that it is appropriate to do so, may decide not to take any further action.